 Bankers and underwriters will be more concerned with looking for trends in the data, and whether the industry is steady or has frequent fluctuations.

-Should you find yourself with a business idea that doesn’t easily fit into one specific industry, you should be looking at similar ones to help you gather data.
+You may find yourself with a business idea that doesn’t easily fit into one specific industry.
+Should this be the case, you should be looking at similar ones to help you gather data.

 Where and What to Research